What is the tradition of marriage like in your country?

 Got invited to join a Malay wedding?
 Here are some of the words that may help you connect with the locals.

 |Akad Nikah||Solemnization Ceremony|

 |Pelamin||The wedding sofa serves as the center of the ceremony.|

 |Tepung Tawar||Blessing ceremony|

 |Baju Melayu||Traditional Malay attire|

 Apart from the stunningly beautiful traditional Malay attire (or Baju Melayu in the Malay language), Malay wedding traditions have much more exciting experiences we can enjoy.
 As you’ve read, in Malay society, it is the husband’s responsibility to make sure his wife is happy and well.
 That’s how the ritual plays out, with the gatecrashing and the gifts and dowry the groom brings to the bride’s house.
 If you’re interested in learning more about Malay culture and the language, we hope you’ll continue to do so.

 Learn Malay With The Ling App

 Are you seeking for extra resources to learn Malay?

-You don't have to worry as we've got a recommendation that will fulfill your needs!
+You don’t have to worry, as we’ve got a recommendation that will fulfill your needs!
 Allow me to introduce to you the Ling App.
 The Ling App is the best resource for beginners in a foreign language as it has several features that will guide you on quickly gaining proficiency in your target language.
-It was developed with the intention of making learning fun and exciting without having to commit long hours of study sessions.
+It was developed with the intention of making learning fun and exciting without having to commit to long hours of study sessions.
 In fact, you can use the app for just 10 minutes a day to start learning about any of its 60+ language offerings.